brunoao86/radar-talentos-wine/README.md

 # radar-talentos-wine

-Um pouco do conteúdo do Radar de Talentos Wine apresentado na FAESA no dia 17/09/2016.
+Um pouco do conteúdo do Radar de Talentos Wine - Introdução a Ruby - apresentado na FAESA no dia 17/09/2016.

 ---